Diffusing to Coordinate: Efficient Online Multi-Agent Diffusion Policies: Detailed Related Works

-Compared to single-agent diffusion baselines, OMAD represents a significant leap in maximizing entropy for continuous-time denoising diffusion policies.
-While prior works such as DACER \cite{wang2024diffusion}, DPMD and SDAC \cite{maefficient} rely on discrete-time formulations, and MaxEntRL \cite{dongmaximum} employs deterministic ODE sampling, OMAD leverages an efficient SDE-based formulation to ensure sustained stochasticity.
-Advancing beyond DIME \cite{celikdime}, we derive a factorized joint entropy bound augmented by a centralized distributional critic to tackle non-stationarity.
-This yields a robust off-policy framework that, in spite of the on-policy HADQ \cite{anonymous2025heterogeneous}, significantly enhances sample efficiency and data reuse.
+{Compared to single-agent online diffusion baselines (e.g., DACER~\citep{wang2024diffusion}, DIME~\citep{celikdime}) and their naive multi-agent extensions (e.g., MADPMD, MASDAC), OMAD represents a significant leap in overcoming severe non-stationarity and the lack of unified value guidance.
+Naive multi-agent adaptations inherently struggle to coordinate stably; OMAD systematically overcomes this computational barrier by coupling a novel factorized joint entropy bound with a synchronized centralized distributional critic.
+Moreover, while prior works such as DPMD and SDAC~\citep{maefficient} rely on discrete-time formulations, and MaxEntRL~\citep{dongmaximum} employs deterministic ODE sampling, OMAD leverages an efficient SDE-based formulation to ensure sustained stochasticity for continuous-time denoising.
+Ultimately, by explicitly synchronizing decentralized updates through our novel CTDE mechanism and joint distributional critic, OMAD yields a highly robust off-policy framework.
+This ensures stable multi-agent coordination and, despite the existence of on-policy methods like HADQ~\citep{anonymous2025heterogeneous}, significantly enhances sample efficiency and data reuse.}